Tibetan Buddhist medicine book

 During the reign of King Trisong Detsen, Indian tantric saints Padmasambhava and Abbot Shantarakshita were invited to Tibet to establish the Dharma.
 They built Tibet’s first monastery and became the core of Tibetans culture.

-Padmasambhava, a practicing Indian Tantric Yogi, then built the first Tibetan monastery at Samye Ling; it was where Padmasambhava translated the Buddhist scriptures from Sanskrit to Tibetan.
+Padmasambhava, a practising Indian Tantric Yogi, then built the first Tibetan monastery at Samye Ling; it was where Padmasambhava translated the Buddhist scriptures from Sanskrit to Tibetan.

 Vairocana translated the text into Tibetan and passed it on to Padmasambhava, who, thinking that the people of Tibet were not ready for it, hid it in a pillar in Samye Monastery.